lirantal/opn-shell/README.md

 # About

-opn-shell
+`opn-shell` allows you to execute shell commands in a terminal emulator window that opens either as a tab or a new window (depending on your terminal emulator) configuration.

-Execute shell commands and detect cross-platform terminal emulators
+It will automatically detect the available terminal emulators that exist in your OS and supports both MacOS and Linux, with a fallback to the associated program on Windows.

 # Install